mayankamencherla/banking-app/README.md

+# Truelayer Mayank Interview App
-# This repository contains the project files for Truelayer's interview process
+- This repository contains the project files for Truelayer's interview process